 Check out the Fun-mily Escapade Package offered by Pan Pacific Singapore Hotel, which features super cute bedding, a tee-pee for the little ones and amenities like plush toys and bathtub toys to keep them entertained.

-Weekend treasure hunts are organised for kids below the age of 12, they will receive a special treat upon completion!
+Weekend treasure hunts are organized for kids below the age of 12, they will receive a special treat upon completion!

 Shangri-La Hotel Singapore